clojurewerkz/monger.docs/articles/deleting.md

 ## What version of Monger does this guide cover?

-This guide covers Monger 1.8 (including beta releases).
+This guide covers Monger 2.0 (including preview releases).

 ## How to Remove Documents with Monger